Computer-Architecture-Project-Team-11/Part2/Report.md

           ```python
           system.clk_domain.clock                          1000                       # Clock period in ticks
           ```
       There seems to be an inversely proportional relation between the frequency and the System cpu clock.
-This means that the default frequency is set to 2GHz.
+Apparently, when a new frequency is given in the command           line, the new system cpu clock is determined by dividing the system clock with the new frequency.
+Considering this information we can assume that the original         frequency is set to 2GHz.
+We can, also, deduce that when the frequency is changed (1GHz/3GHz) only the system cpu clock is affected, while the system clock             remains the same(default GHz).
+This behaviour can be explained if we consider that the system clock synchronizes all the components of our computer, while the         cpu clock is used just for the processor.

+      If we added a new processor, it would most likely be affected by the change of the frequency and have a different cpu clock, since it is a new CPU and has a           seperate clock from the rest of the system.

 4. Changing the memory type from `DDR3_1600_x64` to `DDR3_2133_x64` to the sjeng benchmark there seems to be a slight decreament in the simulated time:
    ```python